justinethier/cyclone/docs/Garbage-Collector-Lazy-Sweeping.md

 # Conclusion

+Though it is unfortunate lazy sweeping slightly increases the runtime for some programs, the overall performance improvement more than compensates.
 By all accounts lazy sweeping is a great win for Cyclone and has exceeded performance expectations.
-It is unfortunate that lazy sweeping slightly increases the runtime for some programs but the overall performance improvement more than compensates.

-TODO: how much time?
-Began work in early March, planning to release in August

-Though it took some time to integrate lazy sweeping and then re-stabilize the GC code, this opens the possibility to experiment with other larger-scale GC optimizations.
+Though this is a large-scale change that took a few months to integrate into Cyclone and then re-stabilize the GC code, this opens up the possibility to experiment with other larger-scale GC optimizations in Cyclone.

 # References